How MFA Works

 - Securely complete the login process.

-Devices for Verifying Your Identity
+Phones and Devices for Verifying Your Identity

 A smartphone, landline, cell phone, tablet, or in some situations, a hardware token, may be used to verify your identity for MFA.
-You can set up multiple devices for authenticating, such as a mobile phone and a landline, two different mobile devices, or a landline and a hardware token when traveling.
+You can set up multiple options for authenticating, such as a mobile phone and a landline, two different mobile devices, or a landline and a hardware token when traveling.

 Multiple Ways to Verify Your Identity